 It’s week six of the One Room Challenge and we all know what that means – THE REVEAL!
-I’m so excited I was able to finish this guest bathroom update on time.
+I’m so excited I was able to finish this budget friendly guest bath update on time.
 My last challenge with our master bathroom didn’t go so well, so I pushed myself to finish this challenge.
 It was hard but sooo worth it. (post contains affiliate links, see disclosure)

 I’m still amazed that in just a few short weeks, this space feels like a completely different bathroom.
 New flooring, a new vanity top, and updating the mirror made such a difference.
 The lighting and mirror are the stars of this bathroom, so I didn’t want to clutter the space or distract with lots of decor.